Patients remain at risk from other patients in Long-Term Care.

 Family reaches out to CARP for support

 The Carbino family sent a desperate note to CARP President, Moses Znaimer, on the evening of January 30th, wondering what action his family could take to help protect vulnerable seniors living in long-term care.
 Richard shared two heart-breaking photos of his father in law, who had been assaulted in his sleep the night before, by another patient at his long-term care residence.
-The 86 year old victim, Mr. Jack Acker suffers from dementia and is currently in hospital recovering from his severe injuries.
+The 86 year old victim, Mr. James Acker suffers from dementia and is currently in hospital recovering from his severe injuries.

 Lack of funding and qualified staff, increasing number of dementia patients, aging infrastructure and overworked support workers contributing factors.